 A description of what Medical Diagnostic Codes are and how they are used.
 Explanation of the ICD 9 Medical Insurance Code and the ICD 10 Medical Insurance Codes.

-The medical diagnostic codes used in medical billing and coding are used by health care providers to document the disease or condition using a standard classification.
+The diagnostic codes used in medical billing and coding are used by health care providers to document the disease or condition using a standard classification.
 The International Classification of Diseases (ICD) is a system of medical diagnostic or medical insurance codes that were developed by the World Health Organization (WHO).

 For several years, the standard medical diagnostic code system used to classify medical diseases and conditions has been the ICD-9.
 The WHO no longer maintains the ICD-9 codes as they are considered public domain.
 There are limitations to the 5 digit ICD 9 codes which limits classifications available.
 This has lead to the development and adoption of ICD 10 medical diagnostic codes with 7 alpha or numeric digits.